tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 015.md

 ## Session Event Log

-- We walk into a "smugglers den" under the Black Ivory Inn, and we're confronted by a group of allegedly smugglers
+- We walk into a "smugglers den" under the [[Black Ivory Inn]], and we're confronted by a group of allegedly smugglers
 - We bounce out of that situation and head back upstairs
 - [[Anika Patel]] - Knight of the [[Silver Order]] that was protecting [[Ms. Charlotte]]
 - Mage in purple robe - No name known